schilkp/schilkp.github.io/content/blog/2026-01-24-protobuffer_repeat_append.md

 ## Protobuffer wire format

-To understand how difficult this would be to achieve, we have to have a look at how a message containing a single repeated message is serialised.
+To understand how difficult this would be to achieve, we have to have a look at how a message containing a single repeated message field is serialised.
-Fortunately, the protobuf wire format for a simple message like `Trace` is not all too complicated!
+Fortunately, the protobuf wire format for a simple message like `Trace` is not all that complicated!

 What follows below is an overview of the aspects of protobuffer encoding that are relevant for achieving this "streaming" encoding and decoding of a `Trace`